Extract text and information from images by using AI enrichment

 Scenario: Embedded images in PDFs

-When the images you want to process are embedded in other files, such as PDF or DOCX, the enrichment pipeline extracts just the images and then pass them to OCR or image analysis for processing.
+When the images you want to process are embedded in other files, such as PDF or DOCX, the enrichment pipeline extracts just the images and then passes them to OCR or image analysis for processing.
 Image extraction occurs during the document cracking phase, and once the images are separated, they remain separate unless you explicitly merge the processed output back into the source text.

 Text Merge is used to put image processing output back into the document.
 Although Text Merge isn't a hard requirement, it's frequently invoked so that image output (OCR text, OCR layoutText, image tags, image captions) can be reintroduced into the document.
 Depending on the skill, the image output replaces an embedded binary image with an in-place text equivalent.
 Image Analysis output can be merged at image location.
 OCR output always appears at the end of each page.